-What should you eat on your BC vacation?
-That depends on what’s in season in BC.
+What should you eat in BC?
+That depends on what’s in season.
 From spot prawns pulled live from the ocean to blackberries still warm from the sun, BC products are best enjoyed at their peak and at the source.

 But if you’re not on the ball, you could miss culinary bliss.
 Here are 5 things that locals get excited about eating, as well as tips on when they’re in season—subject to Mother Nature, of course—and where to celebrate them.

 Locals and visitors alike go crazy for wild BC spot prawns.
 The largest of the seven commercial species of shrimp on Canada’s west coast, spot prawns are known for their delicate, sweet flavour and firm bite.
-The season kicks off in Vancouver with the annual Spot Prawn Festival, which features a prawn boil with peel-and-eat crustaceans fresh off the boat.
+The season kicks off in Vancouver with the annual Spot Prawn Festival, which features a spot prawn chowder made from crustaceans fresh off the boat.

 For a more refined meal, look for spot prawns on fresh sheets at restaurants such as Blue Water Café, YEW Seafood and Bar, and Miku, where they’re prepared as sashimi, tartare, chowder, in pasta, and more.